Runner Interface

 Versioned contract

-The runner interface is a declared ES module at cli/src/lib/runner-interface.js.
+The runner interface is a declared ES module exported as agentxchain/runner-interface.

 | Field | Current value | Meaning |